How do you know if you have ADHD (Attention-Deficit Hyperactivity Disorder)? What makes this condition recognizable for an adult?

 As mentioned in our previous article, individuals with the disorder show a consistent pattern of three different categories of symptoms:

-Inattention (difficulty paying attention)
+- Inattention (difficulty paying attention)

-Hyperactivity (being overactive)
+- Hyperactivity (being overactive)

-Impulsiveness (acting without weighing consequences)
+- Impulsiveness (acting without weighing consequences)

 In addition to the categories of symptoms, there are also three types of Attention-Deficit Hyperactivity Disorder that some combination of the above symptom categories would designate an individual as: ADHD/Inattentive Type, ADHD/Hyperactive-Impulsive Type, and Combined ADHD Type.
 This article will discuss some causes of the disorder, diagnoses, and treatment.
-For more information regarding the three types of ADHD, and primary symptoms of each one, please refer to the previous article in this series.
+For more information regarding the three types of ADHD, and the primary symptoms of each one, please refer to the previous article in this series.